 My plan?
-Well, if you were to rewind and ask teenage Jill what she would be when she “grew up,” she would have said, “married, with two children, working in fashion ...
-And happy.”
-Well, two out of four isn’t bad, right?
+Well, if you were to rewind and ask teenage Jill what she would be when she “grew up,” she would have said, “married, with kids on the way, working in fashion ... and happy.”
+Well, three out of four isn’t bad, right?

-Five years ago at the age of 38, I decided to freeze my eggs.
+After Dylan shared her story, I was inspired to share a little about my own experience, something I had been reluctant to discuss publicly until then: Eight years ago, at the age of 38, I decided to freeze my eggs.
 I wasn’t in a relationship of consequence at the time and, to be honest, wasn’t really ready to have a baby.
 I always dreamed of having at least one child.
 I grew up in a family with two beautiful parents and an unbelievable brother and that is what I knew.
 I felt like I should follow that “formula,” but have since come to the realization that my plan is a different one.

 The process of freezing was intense and painful.
 I remember taking the needles out of the refrigerator while working on a show and giving myself a shot in the stomach (while I still had my microphone on.)
 I had to do it twice (sometimes three times) a day and go to the doctor every other day for two weeks — the entire process takes a month.
 No one knew what I was going through because I didn’t share it.
 I guess part of me was disappointed in myself that I didn’t live out my intended plan.

 “You are an overachiever,” the doctor said as I came out of anesthesia after the egg retrieval surgery.
 Nineteen eggs.
 They actually give you a picture of them.
 My father, who infuses humor into any situation, looked at me and lovingly said, “That one looks like me.”